 - Evaluate and design financial strategies for companies and financial institutions in a turbulent environment

-- Evaluate risks of financial decision-taking in different contexts
+- Evaluate risks of financial decision-making in different contexts

 - Take the responsibility and persuade the audience in the efficiency and reasonability of your decisions